 That said, it was my second time back to Switzerland after my quick drive through last year, seeing 4 countries in one day!

 And so, well rested, I went west from Mulhouse following the ‘Canal du Rhone au Rhin’ and the Eurovelo.
 The cycling path along the canal was quite beautiful and the scenery definitely nice to look at.
-Following the rivers is still the key when cycling, especially in this part of France.
+Different to Germany and the first part of this cycling trip, in France, following the rivers is still the key when cycling.
 If it’s not the river, then there are cliffs and mountains.
-Which one would you prefer
+Which one would you prefer?

 The Eurovelo